 Introduction:

 Day by day networks are becoming more complex.
 The growing need of internet made us to depend on computer network, so the network security plays a major role.
 That’s why, we need to find a best possible way to protect our systems.
 The security of the system is compromised when the intrusion takes place.
 [1][2][3]Intrusion is a kind of malicious assault that may enter to the gadget or network silently.
-Intrusion Detection System (IDS) is a software that keeps an eye on network or system for spiteful activities warns to take appropriate action in contradiction of intrusion.
-An IDS must be highly accurate to detect the nasty activities for An IDS monitoring system must be highly efficient to protect system and network against the intrusion detection systems (IDS) are primarily focused on identifying possible incidents, logging information about them, and reporting attempts.
-A best intrusion system can be designed by using data mining and statistical techniques.
+Intrusion Detection System (IDS) is a software that keeps an eye on network or system for spiteful activities warns to take appropriate action in contradiction of intrusion.[10][11]
+An IDS must be highly accurate to detect the nasty activities on the network.
+The intrusion detection systems (IDS) are primarily focused on identifying possible incidents, logging information about them, and reporting attempts.
 We can use data mining and statistical techniques to make a better intrusion detection system.
-IDS check the various parameters and classifies that is it normal or attack.
+IDS check the various parameters and classifies that is it an attack or a normal situation.

 Literature Review: